beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 A client MUST provide a "psk_key_exchange_modes" extension if it offers a "pre_shared_key" extension.
-If clients offer "pre_shared_key" without a "psk_key_exchange_modes" extension, servers MUST abort the handshake.
+If clients offer "pre_shared_key" without a "psk_key_exchange_modes" extension, servers MUST abort the handshake with an "illegal_parameter" alert.
 Servers MUST NOT select a key exchange mode that is not listed by the client.
 This extension also restricts the modes for use with PSK resumption;
 servers SHOULD NOT send NewSessionTicket with tickets that are not